 Let me outline for you what goes into a family chores system.

 When are the family chores expected to be done by?
-Is the deadline different for everyone due to scheduling conflicts, or do you guys tackle all the chores in one fell swoop on Thursday nights or a Saturday afternoon?
+Is the deadline different for everyone due to scheduling conflicts, or do you guys tackle all the household tasks in one fell swoop on Thursday nights (Saturday afternoons)?

-Here’s the extra value you can get out of chores if you choose the right ones:
+Here’s the extra value you can get out of kids doing chores if you choose the right ones:

 - Teaching your child how to master a skill: Wow does this one help with self-confidence!
 Just think back to how proud your child was when they mastered the potty (ours just did this past summer!), or when they helped you prep dinner for the first time.
 Chores are no different.